ilya-zlobintsev/LACT/README.md

 The overclocking functionality is disabled by default in the driver.
 There are two ways to enable it:
 - By using the "enable overclocking" option in the LACT GUI.
 This will create a file in `/etc/modprobe.d` that enables the required driver options.
 This is the easiest way and it should work for most people.
 - Specifying a boot parameter.
 You can manually specify the `amdgpu.ppfeaturemask=0xffffffff` kernel parameter in your bootloader to enable overclocking.
 See the [ArchWiki](https://wiki.archlinux.org/title/AMDGPU#Boot_parameter) for more details.

+# Suspend/Resume

+As some of the GPU settings may get reset when suspending the system, LACT will reload them on system resume.
+This may not work on distributions which don't use systemd, as it relies on the `org.freedesktop.login2` DBus interface.

 # Building from source